Spider-Man: No Way Home -- that ending explained and all your questions answered

 Why does Andrew Garfield catch MJ?

 Even though this is an MCU film and Holland is Peter-1 -- and the electricity is better -- the other Spider-stars still get their share of the limelight.
 Maguire and Garfield get a whole scene to themselves before meeting Holland.
 And in the finale they face their own villains, with Garfield having time to reconcile with Electro.
-"There's gotta be a black Spider-Man somewhere," Electro jokes, and of course there is: Miles Morales, seen in the comics and in acclaimed animated movie Into the Spider-Verse.
+"There's gotta be a black Spider-Man somewhere," Electro jokes, and of course there is: Miles Morales, seen in the comics, acclaimed animated movie Into the Spider-Verse and the PlayStation games.

 The most cathartic moment sees MJ hurled from the statue and falling to her doom -- until Garfield leaps out and catches her.
-He tearfully lowers her to the ground, gaining some sort of closure for a similar moment when his beloved Gwen Stacey fell to her death in Amazing Spider-Man 2.
+He tearfully lowers her to the ground, gaining some sort of closure for a similar moment when his beloved Gwen Stacy fell to her death in Amazing Spider-Man 2 (which in turn mirrored an iconic moment in the comics).

 What happens when the bad guys become human again?